 In addition to the change in the minimum salary level, the new rules update the job duties tests.
 The state previously used two job duties tests that have been reduced to one test with language that now more closely aligns with the federal job duties tests.

 Other factors will have an impact

-With the state salary thresholds for exempt employees now a multiplier of the state minimum wage, the thresholds will also rise on Jan.
+With the state salary thresholds for exempt employees now a multiplier of the state minimum wage, the thresholds also rose on Jan.
 1, 2021.
 Small businesses (1-50 employees) will have to pay at least 1.5 times the state minimum wage (821.40 a week), and large businesses (51 or more employees) will have to pay at least 1.75 times the minimum wage (estimated at $958.30 a week).

 Public input during the rulemaking process